digital-asset/daml/language-support/hs/bindings/examples/nim/demo.md

 Alice and Bob have different local numbers for the same game.
 Both players are informed by monitoring the transactions sent from the ledger.
 This asynchronous monitoring in indicated by the darker blue messages.
 Cyan messages (i.e. when we "show") are synchronous replies to player commands.

-## 8. As Alice, quit and restart nim-console
+## 8. As Alice, quit and restart nim

     Alice> C-c
-    $ clear; bazel-bin/language-support/hs/bindings/nim Alice
+    $ clear; bazel-bin/language-support/hs/bindings/examples/nim/nim Alice
     replaying 2 transactions

     Alice> show
     - Match-1: You offered a game against Charlie.
     - Match-2: You offered a game against Bob.

-The nim-console keeps no persistent local state.
+The console keeps no persistent local state.
 Alice's state is recovered from the ledger.

 ## 9. As Charlie, accept Alice's game offer